blogmarketing/blogmarketing.github.io/_posts/2024-02-17-affordable-marketing-ideas-in-2024.md

 Search Engine Optimization (SEO) can be a game-changer for your business, and it doesn't have to break the bank.
 Start by researching the keywords your potential customers use when searching for products or services similar to yours.

-Utilize various keyword research tools to identify high-volume keywords relevant to your business, such as "lawn mower repair nearby" or "inexpensive engine parts replacement" for a small engine repair business.
+Utilize various keyword research tools to identify **[high-volume keywords relevant to your business]({% post_url 2024-02-18-how-to-find-the-best-keywords %})**, such as "lawn mower repair nearby" or "inexpensive engine parts replacement" for a small engine repair business.

 Once you've identified these keywords, integrate them strategically into your website content, including headlines, title tags, image alt tags, and meta descriptions.
 Ensure proper HTML formatting to enhance readability for search engines.